laverya/kots/hack/airgap_bundle/usage.md

 sudo bash ./install.sh airgap
 ```

-From the jump box, grab the `admin.conf` so we can run kubectl from this server:
+From the Airgapped Workstation, grab the `admin.conf` so we can run kubectl from this server:

 ```
 scp dex-airgap-1:admin.conf .